Wainaina3/publications/singlepageflask/README.md

-# publications
-Collection of publications code

-# govt_structure
-The application consumes database credentials from a appconfigs package.
-The yaml file container the mongoDB credentials are not pushed on git but can easily be configure as below:
-database_url: mongoDBurl

 # singlepageflask
 This is single page flask application which have just one endpoint "/jokeme".
 The end point returns a random dad joke each time its called.